 The University feels a special obligation to the dedicated and capable student who is earnestly pursuing a college education.
 Those making satisfactory academic progress and comply with all other university standards have the right to continue their studies.
 When a student's academic performance is seriously deficient, they are subject to academic suspension at the end of a term.
 Academic suspension from the University for academic reasons is not intended to be punitive.
 Academic deficiencies serious enough to result in suspension are an indication of a student's need to reassess personal educational objectives, capabilities, and readiness.
 This reassessment is often best achieved outside the academic setting or in an academic environment different from the UNI campus.

 The period of suspension identified by policy should be utilized by the student as a time for serious consideration and self-evaluation of abilities, academic preparation, and goals.
 Committee members encourage students under academic suspension to develop and prepare a written plan outlining the manner in which the student intends to repair their academic record and meet requirements to achieve academic success and educational goals.

 It is important to understand that members of the Committee on Admission and Retention do not suspend a student.
 The University faculty, over an extended period of time, established policies regarding eligibility for enrollment.
 The academic achievement of all students is monitored at the end of every term.
-Students with fourteen or more grade points deficient of a 2.00 grade index are suspended.
 The Committee on Admission and Retention's responsibility and involvement in an individual's academic situation does not begin until a student submits a formal Application for Readmission.

 Students who want to discuss probation/suspension policies at UNI, or are seeking information about returning after suspension, may make an appointment with Brenda Buzynski, Office of Enrollment Management, Gilchrist 115 or call 319-273-3456.